-All students admitted for the MPA degree in 2017 Summer/Fall or later (including BA/MPA) will be admitted under the requirements adopted and posted here.
+All students admitted for the MPA degree are admitted under the requirements adopted and posted here.
 Each specialization is noted below.
 Students who were admitted prior to Summer/Fall 2017 can elect to complete the program under the requirements in place the year they were admitted or the new requirements.

 The MPA curriculum consists of a “common core of knowledge”, a set of courses that all students in the program must complete; a set of required, colloquia and elective courses in one of three areas of specialization; an internship or special problems policy course; and a capstone research project.
 Some core courses are offered twice a year and some are only offered once a year.
 Please check with your academic advisor.

 The seven-course, 21-credit common core consists of: